colinaut/alpinejs-plugin-simple-validate/README.md

 The x-validate directive allows for simple validation and error display.
 It also captures all form data in a reactive formData.
 The $validate magic function grants access to validation functions, formData, and simple submit validation check.

-## Update Changes From 1.4 to 1.5

-I've completely refactored this plugin.
-It's now simpler to use then before and has some new functionality:

-* You only need to add `x-validate` to the `<form>` element to get basic validation functionality and reactive formData!
-* It still works if you only want to add `x-validate` to the fields themselves!
-* It now also automatically includes group validation for groups of checkboxes and radio buttons!
-* There are a few new UI modifiers..

-It's still generally backwards compatible with a handful of small breaking changes:

- * `x-validate.checked` isn't needed since `required` now works on checkboxes.
- * Date format modifiers are renamed (see Directives below).
- * The modifier 'phone' is now 'tel' in keeping with the input type.

-## Update Changes 1.5.x
+## Update 1.6

-* Form id no longer required since formData references the form node itself.
-Magic formData functions still work with id but $refs is now recommended
-* Fieldsets are detected when you use x-validate on form `<form>`
-* `$validate.isComplete(el)` can be used on either the form, fieldsets, or forms.
-* Improved number validation to avoid true/false from being shown as valid
-* `$validate.data(el)` returns data for form, fieldsets, or fields
-* `$validate.isRequired(field)` and `$validate.makeRequired(field,boolean)` added to change required validation for any field
+Validation I've changed validation and error messages to comply with aria practices.
+You may need to change your css but this is otherwise backwards compatible from version 1.5.

+* `aria-invalid` and `aria-errormessage` are added.
+* Error messages are displayed in an adjacent element with `error-msg` class id matched with the `aria-errormessage`
+  * If this element already exists it uses it.
+Otherwise it creates a new element.
+  * This element is hidden or shown using the `hidden` attribute.

 ## Simple Usage

 Add an `x-data`, and `x-validate` to your `<form>` element (you don't need any variables on x-data ; it just needs to be initiated as an Alpine component).
 This automatically:

 * Captures all data to a reactive formData[form] array which updates on blur or click (depending on field type).
 * Validates onblur using basic browser checkValidity() checking `required` attribute and input types.
-* Uses built-in improved regex validation for email, tel, and url type fields, since the browser versions are limited.
+* Uses built-in improved regex validation for required, email, tel, and url type fields, since the browser versions are limited.
+* Automatically adds a hidden `span.error-msg` with error message adjacent to the field.
+  * You will need to style this yourself (*see Example below*)
 * When the validity check fails, it...
-  * Adds `invalid` attribute on the form field element
+  * Adds `aria-invalid="true"` and `aria-errormessage` attributes to the field element.
-  * Also adds `data-error='required'` on either an adjacent sibling `.error-msg` class element, or if it doesn't find that then it uses the field's parentNode element. ***Note:** doing it this way as `:after` does not work consistently on form elements*
-  * The attributes above can be used for easy css styled error messages (see Example below for css)
+  * Reveals the error message in by removing the `hidden` attribute.
+  * Also adds a superfluous `data-error="{error message}"` on the field's parent element for any additional styling you may want.
   * After blur triggers invalid, it adds 'input' event listener for validation as well as 'blur'
-* If valid is triggered, it removes the `data-error` and `invalid` attributes
+* If valid is triggered, it reverses all the above
-* Use `:disabled="$v`alidate.isFormComplete('formId')"` to disable submit button and/or use `@submit="$validate.submit"` to prevent submit from submitting if form not completed
+* Use `:disabled="$validate.isFormComplete('formId')"` to disable submit button and/or use `@submit="$validate.submit"` to automatically check validity of all fields prior to submitting.

 ## Custom Usage

 * Use `x-validate` directive along with modifiers directly on form fields to add additional validation, such as  `x-validate.wholenumber`
+* Write a custom error message one of two ways:
-* Add `data-error-msg='custom error message'` on form elements to add custom error message
+  * Add `data-error-msg='custom error message'` on field itself
+  * Add an adjacent element with `error-msg` class and write your own error message there.
+The plugin will detect this and not add it's own.
+It will add the proper aria-errormessage linked id tags for you.
 * Use `x-validate.group` on checkboxes or radio buttons to validate that at least one is selected.
 * Add a specific test to a field like `x-validate='$el.value === 'bunny'`; this can be paired up with other validations.
 For example: `x-validate.website='$el.includes('bunny')` for only websites with the word bunny in the name.
-* Use `$validate.isComplete()` to detect if `<fieldset>` groups or the form as a whole is completed
+* Use `$validate.isComplete(el)` to detect if the form, `<fieldset>` groups or any field is completed
 * You can an skip `x-validate` on the `<form>` and just add `x-validate` on fields directly if you only want a couple fields validated.
-The x-data is still required on `<form>` and if you want formData captured you also need and id element on the `<form>`.
+The x-data is still required on `<form>`.
+* The examples folder in the git repo shows some of what you can do with this plugin.

 ## Directive x-validate